 FREQUENTLY ASKED QUESTIONS

-We will hold three ceremonies for associate, bachelor's, and master's graduates, spread over two days:
+We will hold two ceremonies for associate, bachelor's, and master's graduates:

 The ceremonies for associate, bachelor's, and master's graduates will be held at the Xfinity Center on the campus of University of Maryland, College Park.
 The Xfinity Center is located at 8500 Paint Branch Drive, College Park, MD 20742, on the campus of University of Maryland, College Park.
 View a Google map and get directions.

-If you are a candidate for the associate, bachelor's, or master's degree, you may choose your preferred weekend ceremony, space permitting.
+You may choose your preferred ceremony, space permitting.
 (We cap attendance at each ceremony to comply with the fire code.)
-We are planning for 1,200 graduates at each weekend ceremony.
+We can accommodate 600 graduates at each Saturday ceremony.

-The RSVP system will open at the end of February 2018 for the three weekend ceremonies and in March for the doctoral ceremony.
+The RSVP system will open in October 2018.
 Eligible students will receive an e-mail containing the RSVP link.
-Please RSVP promptly to lock in your preferred ceremony, as reservations are made on a first-come, first-served basis
+Please RSVP promptly to lock in your preferred ceremony, as reservations are made on a first-come, first-served basis.

 Please confirm your preferred e-mail address via MyUMUC.